zhaokwit/XGBoost-for-PCB-Reflow/README.md

 # XGBoost-for-PCB-Reflow
 PCB Reflow Oven Temperature Prediction
 Project Overview
 This project predicts optimal temperature settings for each zone of a reflow oven based on PCB characteristics.
-The model helps eliminate time-consuming trial-and-error approaches traditionally used in reflow profiling
+The model helps eliminate time-consuming trial-and-error approaches traditionally used in reflow profiling.

 Key Features
 - Predicts temperatures for all 10 zones of a reflow oven